Where history sleeps

 The cross stands 18’ feet tall.
 So big that the church fathers, when they moved it inside, had to dig a well in the apse to accommodate its size.
 Historians call it ‘the finest example of Anglo Saxon sculpture’.
 Yet, its remoteness, its obscurity, make it a silent fragment of history unknown to most Britons, most Scots, possibly most local Dumfrieshire residents.

-No one knows who created this 1400 year old decorated stone, no one really knows if it was carved as a cross or simply as a towering pillar to attract 8thc wayfarers to learn about the Bible.
+No one knows who created this 1400 year old decorated column, no one really knows if it was carved as a cross or simply as a towering pillar to attract 8thc wayfarers to learn about the Bible.

-But what survives after years spent in the wind and lying forgotten in broken chunks is a hint of when this part of Britain was the Northumbrian kingdom, when the chronicler The Venerable Bede wrote his histories and Early Christians painstakingly completed their fantastically illustrated sacred texts.
+But what survives after years spent in the wind and lying forgotten in broken chunks is a hint of when this part of Britain was the Northumbrian kingdom, when the chronicler The Venerable Bede wrote his histories and Early Christians painstakingly completed their elaborate illustrated sacred texts.

 The Ruthwell carvings remain remarkably unscathed.
 Most inscriptions are in Latin alongside the world’s earliest remains of an Old English verse.
 It’s carved in Runic script which looks like this: